klfontus/klfontus/README.md

 * 📚 My current course is Data & Visual Analytics.

-* 📝 My current project is creating an interactive map of clustered neighborhoods of Dallas, based on user chosen neighborhood characteristics.
+* 💻 Right now I'm working on creating an interactive map of clustered neighborhoods of Dallas, based on user chosen neighborhood characteristics.

 * 🔍 My goal for future projects is to apply more statistical analysis to my results.